MonDust/Library-management-system/README.md

 # Library-management-system
 A microservices-based system for managing libraries and their books, developed as part of the Internet Services Architectures course.
-(RAR archive)

 ## Overview
 - **Library Manager** — Microservice for managing library categories (Spring Boot).